sethadams2024/networking-lab-journal/day_to_day.md

 Ultimate Goals of my journal:
 - Get into networking
 - Break into the IT field.
-- Show the knowledge I have gained, the mistakes I have made, and much more.
+- Show the knowledge I have gained, my mistakes, and much more.

 Day 1
 - I was able to purchase some items from a garage sale:
   1. D-Link DIR-615 Okayless N router.
 It has 4 LAN ports and wireless connectivity.
   2. Device of Cat 5e.
 I needed another cable to use the D-Link and my PC with Ethernet.
   3. A new Type C hub that offers Ethernet connectivity for my Surface Pro 7.
 I did not have one with my other version.
   4. A NetGear Base Station VMB3000.
-I now understand that this is completely useless unless I make huge changes to its items.
+I now understand that this is useless unless I make huge changes to its items.

   Here are my Plans for the upcoming weeks
   - Take out the insides of the NetGear and put a Raspberry Pi in it to detect my internet traffic by hiding it as another device.